 So instead of cleaning it up or rearranging things to look more orderly, I will give you a tour of things as they truly are in my creative space.

 See this pile on the workbench?
-This is a bees hive, a black hole, a soup of my imagination.
 This is where work I am currently interested in or working on has landed.
-In between being in process and being finished, they shelter in place here with others of their kind, lol.
 They sprawl comfortably, casually intermingling, awaiting my attention.
 The size of the pile ebbs and flows.
-But a mass of material always remains there waiting for me to pick through and add or subtract to other pieces in progress.
+But a mass of material always remains, waiting for me to pick through and add or subtract to other pieces in progress.

 The place where I find the deepest, most random, and fascinating gathering of pictures is in my flat files.
 I rarely know what all is in there, but I know it is interesting enough to have once been placed there.
 It is always an adventure to pull open a drawer and find the perfect piece to add to something I am working on!
 Right now it is building, expanding itself, fermenting and mating in the dark.